How your engagement is recorded

 Any international students found falsifying engagement records such as scanning in for others, scanning and then leaving the class, or having others scan in on their behalf will receive a written warning which will remain permanently on their record.
 Any subsequent requests for a Confirmation of Acceptance for Studies (CAS), e.g. to cover resits, will normally be refused.
 Any second incident of falsification will normally result in withdrawal of sponsorship on the authority of the Academic Registrar.
 The student may be given the opportunity to complete their studies overseas.

 If you are studying on a student visa as a condition of our Student Sponsor Licence under the Government’s Points Based Scheme (PBS) we are required to monitor your engagement in line with Student Sponsor guidance and withdraw sponsorship if requirements are not met.
 Student Immigration Advice and Compliance have more information about your responsibilities and the conditions of your visa.
 Find more information on our website:

 - You should carry your student ID card with you at all times, and make sure that you've activated your card before you start using it to register your attendance.
 You can do this by holding it against any reader for approximately ten seconds until the reader shows green.
 Once you have activated your card, it will then only take a couple of seconds each time you register your attendance at an event.

-- You should not allow anyone else to use your card.
+- You must scan your own student ID card.
+You must not give your card to anyone else to scan on your behalf, nor must you scan the ID cards of any other students.
+You must only scan your ID card in teaching events you attend.
 Senate Regulation 2 'Regulations governing admission and registration for taught programmes' includes details about this.